Most AI training platform comparisons miss what matters.

 - Phone-only project options for workers without dedicated computer setups

-- Clear qualification process with explicit training modules before starting
+- Straightforward qualification process with explicit training modules before starting

 - Minimal barriers to entry make it accessible for complete beginners